 Lilly Center Auditorium Lilly Corporate Center Indianapolis, Indiana 46285

-The top portion of this page will be required for admission to the meeting.
+The top portion of this page will be required to admit you to the meeting.

 Please write your name and address in the space provided below and present this ticket when you enter the Lilly Center.